|Elliott Sound Products||Loudspeaker Cabinet Design|

 This article also (deliberately) avoids making any recommendations for drivers.
 There are so many, and they often have a very short manufacturing period.
 The driver that one person loves may well be hated by others (often for obscure and illogical reasons for both 'love' and 'hate').
 There's also the issue of availability - there's no point recommending a particular driver that's only available in one country, because no-one else will be able to get it easily (if at all).
 I will suggest that you avoid drivers that show sharp discontinuities on the impedance curve.
 I've run tests on a few such drivers, and the impedance discontinuity usually corresponds to a response anomaly which can be such that it simply cannot be ignored (nor equalised!).

 Given two drivers that are otherwise identical (or sufficiently close over the required frequency range), the one with higher efficiency is usually the better choice.
-However, this is not an absolute, as there can be other things that influence you final decision.
+However, this is not an absolute position, as there can be other things that influence your final decision.
 This may simply come down to appearance - a driver that sounds great but looks ugly usually doesn't rank highly, unless it's hidden beneath grille cloth.
 Not everyone like grilles, so appearance can be important.
-For some people, appearance is a major factor, and disguising an 'unappealing' driver's basket-front can be an expensive and difficult undertaking.
+For many people, appearance is a major factor, and disguising an 'unappealing' driver's basket-front can be an expensive and difficult undertaking.

 There are many different types of enclosures, and it's not possible to cover them all in any detail.
 Of those listed, they are shown (more or less) in order of complexity, from the simplest to the most challenging to build.
 Some are very common (simple sealed and vented enclosures for example), with others used primarily by hobbyists and a few 'boutique' manufacturers.
-While the drawings are shown with a single driver, in most cases there will be at least one other (a tweeter), and in some cases there will be a secondary enclosure containing a midrange driver.
+While most of the drawings are shown with a single driver, in the majority of cases there will be at least one other (a tweeter), and in some cases there will be a secondary enclosure containing a midrange driver.

 No 'esoteric' enclosures are covered here.
 It's assumed that anyone who wishes to undertake something that quite out of the ordinary will have the necessary skills to ensure that everything is done correctly.
 This isn't always the case of course, so anyone who does want to make cylindrical or spherical enclosures (or anything else with a 'weird' shape) should still find many of the suggestions helpful.